sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

     M3 --> M3.1
     ```

-We will not be doing this.
-We will try and practice the agile way of doing things.
-Thus, the created document is simply called "The Spec".
-In a dream world, this information would be written in a system that integrates with your issue management tool and also with your code repository.

 ### Elephant goes to GitLab

 In Scrum, most of the paperwork can be partially or fully replaced with a feature-rich issue or project management tool.
 Atlassian JIRA is a popular tool, but we are not using it nor its competitors (such as Monday.com).
 Those software tend to cost money. **We are using GitLab** for issue management and project management.
+Relating actions are:

+* setting up the Sprints
+* creating Issues
+* assigning Issues to developers
-Included actions are setting up the Sprints, and handling the Issue lifecycle in the Kanban board (`Unstarted` => `Ongoing` => `Completed`).
+* handling the Issue lifecycle (`Unstarted` => `Ongoing` => `Completed`)
+* creating branhes and merge requests
+* discussing merge requests (e.g. code reviews)
+* ... amont other things

-It is important to know that these feature-rich solutions have nested Issue hierarchies, where all nodes are Issues, but some Issues have relationships such as `is member of` with other Issues.
-In practice, this creates a network (graph) of Issues, which can also be seen as a hierarchy or a DAG or a tree. **One possible way** to structure this hierarchy is shown in the diagram below.
+It is important to know that the aforementioned feature-rich solutions have nested Issue hierarchies: all nodes are Issues, but some Issues have relationships such as `is member of` with other Issues.
+In practice, this creates a network (or a graph) of Issues, which can also be seen as a hierarchy or a DAG or a tree. **One possible way** to structure this hierarchy is shown in the diagram below.
 Note that there is no universal standard for this.
 Different companies may use different Scrum practices.
 Can an Epic be contained in another Epic?
 Maybe, maybe not.
 It depends on the company's business rules - which hopefully have been documented.

 ```puml
 @startmindmap